A trip to Paris, the stuff dreams are made of! Who doesn’t want to see the Eiffel Tower and shop on the Champs Elysees?

 Written by Me, Michelle of That Texas Couple

-Of course, you cannot make a list of day trips from Paris and not include the Palace of Versailles.
+Of course, you cannot list day trips from Paris and not include the Palace of Versailles.

-Located just southwest of Paris, Versailles is easily accessed by the underground train RER C. Make sure that you get on a train with the termination point of “Versailles Rive Gauche”.
+Located just southwest of Paris, Versailles is easily accessed by the underground train RER C. Make sure you get on a train with the termination point of “Versailles Rive Gauche.”

-Also, keep in mind that for this journey you will have to buy a different metro ticket than the one that you have been using to get around Paris because you will be traveling outside of the designated zones for that ticket.
+Also, remember that for this journey, you will have to buy a different metro ticket than the one you have been using to get around Paris because you will be traveling outside the designated zones for that ticket.

 The Palace of Versailles is about a 5-minute walk from the RER station, so it is easy to do.